ujaandas/snip/README.md

 Under the hood, snip follows a TEA‑inspired, Elm‑style architecture: pure state transitions, deferred effects, and a tiny runtime that does the heavy lifting.
 The result is a predictable, testable foundation for building terminal interfaces.

+The underlying TUI framework very, very, VERY heavily inspired by `go/bubbletea`, and the editor is inspired by Vim.

 ## Features

 - Small, self‑contained C++ codebase